No word on Irving's return to Nets after he misses 3 games - WHIZ News

 NEW YORK (AP) — The timing of Kyrie Irving’s return to the Brooklyn Nets remains unknown, with coach Steve Nash saying Monday he had no update on the point guard’s status.

-Irving has missed the last three games for personal reasons.
+The Nets listed Irving as out for their game Tuesday against Denver, which will be the fourth straight he misses for personal reasons.
 Nash has said it’s a private matter and has refused to discuss Irving’s absence in detail.

 He did say that he believed Irving was tested for the coronavirus on Sunday, though he wasn’t sure about Monday.
 Whether Irving has continued to be tested during his time away could determine how quickly he would be eligible to play upon his return.